Commercial Trucks and Tractors

 Commercial Driver License Requirement

 If you operate a vehicle with a GVWR (Gross Vehicle Weight Rating), declared weight, or actual weight (whichever is greatest) of 26,001 pounds or more, transport hazardous materials, or carry 16 or more passengers (including the driver), you will need a CDL (Commercial Driver License) and all applicable endorsements.
 For additional information on CDL licenses and endorsements, visit the Division of Driver License information page.
+For more information on residential address requirements for CDL and CLP, click here.

 Highway Heroes - Stop Human Trafficking